maxtkc/mvths-wiki/docs/005-the-power-bus.rst

 TEACHER CHECK \_\_\_\_\_

-3. Set up the following LED circuit on your board.
+3. Set up the following LED circuit on your board, but this time connect one lead of the resistor to the red (power) bus and one lead of the LED to the blue (ground) bus.

 .. figure:: images/image96.png
    :alt: